vnwal001/MyTestFolder/HW4-report.md

 | --- |---| --- |
 | Water Widthdrawals | value, quantitative| Continuous and color (y-axis) |
 | Year |  key, categorical | Continuous and color (x-axis) |

+- *Explanation of how the idiom used in your chart is appropriate for your datasets and question/task*
+- Answer: I used a multi-line chart, because it is best used to show a trend across the various uses over time
+- *Discussion of any insights gained about the data from your chart*
+- I found that mining,  aquaculture and Commercial did not significantly increase over time.
+I also found that irrigation use is begining to decline
+- *Discussion of any design decisions you made*
+- I used distinct colors to represent each end use
+- *Discussion of any special customizations you used*
+- no special customizations bacause the multi-line chart is clear
+- *Further Questions - What further questions does your exploration of the dataset prompt?
+What hypotheses do you have about what the answers might be?
+Are there other tables that might help you address these questions?*
+- I would love to know why the sharp increase from 1950 to 1980 in themo-electric power and sudden decline and plateau from 1980.
+I would also like to know what is causing the decline in irrigation.

 #### Reflection
 It was easier to plot this multi-line plot on Tableau, but for this use case I will prefare blotting this in python just because it handles data pre-processing and plotting in one instance.